Jungfrau Express & Five-Star Rhine Cruise

 Before you set sail on the magical waters of the Rhine, venture to the top of Europe on the Jungfrau Railway to Jungfraujoch, the continent's highest railway station.
 Experience the majesty of the Swiss Alps by rail, as the mountains serenade you with spectacular views across the peaks below.

-We depart Interlaken today, travelling to Basel by rail, where you'll be met by a Great Rail Journeys representative who will escort you to the ship, the Amadeus Silver II or III.
+We depart Interlaken today, travelling to Basel by rail, where you'll be met by a Great Rail Journeys representative who will escort you to the ship, the Amadeus Silver III.
 This evening, we enjoy a welcome cocktail before a delicious Swiss themed meal.

 Our vessel sails into the charming German town of Kehl today.
 Sat across the Rhine from Kehl is the beautiful city of Strasbourg, whose position on the German-French border has seen it change hands between the two nations frequently throughout history.
 Because of this, Strasbourg represents the best of both cultures, with colourful half-timbered houses and cobbled streets.
 You have two choices here.
 Your first option is a city tour of Strasbourg, uncovering its charm and history.
 Your second alternative sees you travel along the Schwarzwaldhochstraße into the famous Black Forest of Germany, passing through stunning fairytale panoramas and enjoying free time in the charming spa town of Baden Baden.